 Waitomo Caves

 Waitomo Caves Tickets

 You can buy single tickets for any of the caves, or you can buy a bundle.
-I strongly recommend you buy a package and see them all.
+I strongly recommend buying a package and seeing them all.
 Not only is this a more economical option, but all of the caves are worth seeing.

 It costs ~ 97ND to tour all three caves.
 All tickets include tours of the caves.
-You cannot self navigate the tours.
-Reservations are required, and numbers on each tour are restricted.
+You cannot self-navigate the tours.
+Reservations are required, and the number of participants on each tour is limited.

 Tip: Lots of attractions state that reservations are required.
 Much like Hobbiton, it’s accurate for this attraction.
 I had to re-arrange all of our plans based on ticket availability for The Waitomo Caves.

-Besides traditional tours of the caves, if you are an adrenaline junkie, get a fix by black water rafting, abseiling, cave tubing, or canyoning through the caves.
-Find the right cave experience for you here.
+Besides traditional tours of the caves, if you are an adrenaline junkie, get your fix with black water rafting, abseiling, cave tubing, or canyoning through the caves.

 Ruakuri Cave

 Ruakuri Cave is the longest cave in the area.
 And, I found it to be the most stunning.
-It starts with a tour down a massive multi-story circular ramp that is the reminiscence of a scene from Game of Thrones.
-It’s beyond impressive, and if you did not know better, you would assume that you have landed in the middle of a medieval chamber.
+It starts with a tour down a massive multi-story circular ramp that is reminiscent of a scene from Game of Thrones.
+It’s beyond impressive, and if you didn’t know better, you would assume that you have landed in the middle of its medieval chamber.

-When you enter, it’s pitch black, and then they turn on the lights.
-I can’t begin to describe the feeling.
-A pale glow allows you to see the spiral staircase’s height, and you can hear the water dripping.
+When you enter, it’s pitch black, cand thenthe lights are turned on.
+I can hardly put into words the feeling.
+A staircase allows you to see the height of the spiral staircase, and you can hear the water dripping.
 Your imagination will run, and visions of ceremony or sacrifice will likely come to mind.
 Unbeknownst to most, this cave also hosts the famous glowworms, and you will get plenty of up-close opportunities to photograph them.

 Ruakuri is the only wheelchair-accessible cave in the Southern Hemisphere.

 If you only have time to visit one cave, this is the one I would pick.
 It was the last cave we visited and by far the best.
-The tour of Ruakuri takes approximately 2 hours.
+The Ruakuri tour takes approximately 2 hours.

+Waitomo Caves